hartleyblakey/raytracer/README.md

 cargo run
 ```

-for the web build:
+For the web build:

-requires wasm-bindgen, which can be installed with cargo:
+Requires wasm-bindgen, which can be installed with cargo:
 ```bash
 cargo install wasm-bindgen-cli
 ```